-5. Living books are usually literature rich books, they provides them with the tools to engage the mind in the task of learning history as they interact with the characters and events of the story at a deeper level.
+5. Living books are literature-rich books, they provide them with the tools to engage the mind in the task of learning history as they interact with the characters and events of the story at a deeper level.

 Do you have a Living Book resource to share with us?
 Please leave it in the comment for us to check out!